 The pathologist who did the autopsy on Hendrix, Donald Teare, reported a low blood-alcohol level.

 Was Hendrix a Big Drug User?

 Hendrix’s difficulties seem to have intensified after he spoke against the Vietnam war and his support of the Black Panthers.
-The FBI had a cointelpro file on him.
+The FBI had a cointelpro file on him (good link).
 He did a benefit for Bobby Seale and the Chicago Eight.

 The set up?
 Toronto Supreme Court on Monday, Dec.
 8, 1969, charged Hendrix with the possession of heroin and hashish found in his flight bag during a routine Customs examination at Toronto Airport in May, 1969.
 Band members Mitchell and Redding later revealed that everyone had been warned about a planned drug bust the day before flying to Toronto.
 Both men also stated they believed that the drugs had been planted in Hendrix’s bag without his knowledge.

 By 1970 and soon after doing a Vietnam Peace Moratorium rally, for inexplicable reasons there was rioting and chaos (MH Chaos?) at his concerts.
 Staged perhaps?

 Jeffery was devious and would book Hendrix for back-to-back, exhausting performances, keeping him in the air and on the move for long periods.
 In his last year, he was having difficulty keeping up the pace, and his band broke up.
 Shortly before his death, Hendrix filed a law suit against Jeffery.

 Jeffery’s contract to manage Hendrix expired in December 1970.
 Without Hendrix’s agreement to renew, Jimi would be worth more to Jeffery dead than alive.